Who is the Halloween Switch Witch?Oct 29, 2022

 The night was wildly successful, as measured by the bounty of sweets acquired from our house-to-house candy solicitation.

 I allowed myself to enjoy one mini-chocolate bar as we sauntered around the neighborhood.

 "Dad are you eating my candies?" asked Gia.

 I just mumbled because my mouth was full of her candies.

 Let's just say that one sweet led to several or more.

 I'm slightly embarrassed about this next part.

-I ravaged our kids' chocolate bounty, just seconds after they walked upstairs for bath time.
+When we returned home, I ravaged our kids' chocolate bounty, just seconds after they walked upstairs for bath time.

 Honestly, my behavior made no sense.

 At first I rationalized the momentary weakness as having something to do with Twizzlers activating pleasure centers in my brain, which subsequently caused me to eat Skittles.